Anmol-Srv/Customer-Portal-CUBE/README.md

 This project is a simple single-page application built with React and TypeScript.
 It displays a list of customers on the left side, and when a customer is selected, their details along with a 3x3 grid of random images are shown on the right side.
 The images are fetched from the Unsplash API and are updated every 10 seconds.

-### Note : The project uses images fetched from `jsonplaceholder.typicode.com/photos` by default if no unsplash api key is provided, therefore you might not be able to see random images in the image grid and they will not update every 10 seconds.

 ## Features

 - Display a list of customers with their name and title.